paulfryer/ibkr/docs/CLEAN-API.md

 ## Testing

-The Clean API is designed for testability with comprehensive mock support.
+The IBKR SDK is designed for testability with comprehensive mock support.

 ### Local Development (Real API)